Almost Hermitian structures on moduli spaces of non-Abelian monopoles and applications to the topology of symplectic four-manifolds: Main results

 \begin{rmk}[Transversality for the moduli space of non-Abelian monopoles with a regularized Taubes perturbation and generic geometric parameters] According to Theorem \ref{thm:Transv}, the moduli space $\sM_\ft^{*,0}(g,\tau,\vartheta)$ of non-split, non-zero-section solutions to the system \eqref{eq:PerturbedSO3MonopoleEquations} of non-Abelian monopole equations with generic geometric parameters $(g,\tau,\vartheta) \in \Met(X)\times\GL(\Lambda^+(X))\times \Omega^1(X,\CC)$ is a smooth manifold of the expected dimension.
 A similar result should hold for a moduli space $\sM^{0,*}(E,g,J,\omega,r,\tau,\vartheta)$ of non-split, non-zero-section solutions to the system \eqref{eq:SO(3)_monopole_equations_almost_Hermitian_perturbed_intro_regular} of non-Abelian monopole equations with a regularized Taubes perturbation \emph{and} generic geometric parameters $g$, $\tau$ and $\vartheta$.
 We shall consider the proof of this result elsewhere. \end{rmk}

 \begin{rmk}[Smallness of the Nijenhuis tensor] A condition on the Nijenhuis tensor $N_J$, defined in \eqref{eq:Nijenhuis_tensor}, such as

-is the simplest from the perspective of analysis, but appears difficult to achieve --- see Fernandez, Shin, and Wilson \cite{Fernandez_Shin_Wilson_2021} and Shin \cite{Shin_2021} for a brief history of attempts to prove existence of almost complex structures with $C^0(X,g)$-small $N_J$.
+would be convenient for the purpose of showing that the non-Abelian monopole equations over almost Hermitian four-manifolds are approximately holomorphic, but appears difficult to achieve --- see Fernandez, Shin, and Wilson \cite{Fernandez_Shin_Wilson_2021} and Shin \cite{Shin_2021} for a brief history of attempts to prove existence of almost complex structures with $C^0(X,g)$-small $N_J$.
 In \cite{Fernandez_Shin_Wilson_2021}, the authors provide examples of closed, almost complex four-manifolds that do not admit complex structures but which do admit almost complex structures $J$ with arbitrarily $C^0(X,g)$-small Nijenhuis tensor $N_J$ with respect to a fixed Riemannian metric $g$.
 Examples of closed, almost complex six-manifolds that do not necessarily admit complex structures but which do admit almost complex structures $J$ with arbitrarily $C^0(X,g)$-small Nijenhuis tensor $N_J$ are provided by Fernandez, Shin, and Wilson \cite{Fernandez_Shin_Wilson_2021} and Fei, Phong, Picard, and Zhang \cite[Section 9]{Fei_Phong_Picard_Zhang_2021cjm}.

 A condition that $N_J$ be $L^1(X,g)$ small appears as a hypothesis in Weinkove \cite[Section 1, Theorem 2, p.
 319]{Weinkove_2007}, one of his results related to existence of solutions to the Calabi--Yau equation on almost K\"ahler four-manifolds.
 There is an intriguing result due to Evans that might be used as a replacement for \eqref{eq:C0_small_N_J}, although it would entail a more challenging analysis than the stronger condition \eqref{eq:C0_small_N_J}.
 Given a closed symplectic manifold $(X,\omega)$ of dimension $2n$ with $[\omega] \in H^2(X;\QQ)$, Evans applies Donaldson's Symplectic Submanifold Theorem \ref{thm:Donaldson_1} to prove that there exists an almost complex structure $J \in \End(TX)$ that is compatible with $\omega$ and such that its \emph{Nijenhuis energy} is small \cite[Theorem 1.1, p.
 384]{Evans_2012},